VaidehaSathe/SoftwareEngineeringProject2025/README.md

 Vaideha Sathe

 ## What does this do?
-`project-recommender` is a python package that finds ILESLA projects most suited for your demand.
-Simply save the project booklets from the canvas website, and run this package along with a description of what you want to explore in your topic, and let clever natural language processing do its thing.
+`project-recommender` is a python package that finds ILESLA projects most suited for you.
+Simply save the project booklets from the canvas website, and run this package along with a description of what you want to explore, and let clever natural language processing do its thing.

 This is suitable for those who want to...
 * explore different potential projects in simple human language